American Cicero

 The whole point of democracy is for the elected officials to work a hedge against the rich and powerful exerting control of society.
 Addressing the money problem in politics is another small reform.
 In Federal elections, all money must go to candidates and be reported to the public, Further, no candidate could accept money from outside his state or district.
 The use of front men to evade this rule would come with a draconian punishment, like the stripping of all assets and permanent banishment from the continent.

-I’ll just note that Solon was able to get his reforms implemented and once they were in place he gave up power and left the country.
+I will just note that Solon was able to get his reforms implemented and once they were in place he gave up power and left the country.
 The Athenians swore to abide by them for ten years.
 Within four years, the old social rifts re-appeared, along with new ones created by Solon’s reforms.
-It quickly became clear that the reforms could only last as long as Solon was around to lend his moral authority to them, as well as work out the new problems he created.
+It quickly became clear that the reforms could only last if Solon were around to lend his moral authority to them, as well as work out the new problems he created.
 The Greeks were right back where they started.

 Eventually, someone named Peisistratos, a relative of Solon, rose up to become the tyrant and impose order on the Greeks.
 Solon accused the Athenians of stupidity and cowardice for allowing this to happen.
 He was right about the first part, but completely wrong about the second.
 The Greeks were being practical in the face of an impossible problem.
 In time, democracy returned, drawing from the reforms of Solon and the lessons from the period of reform and tyranny, suggesting democracy is a result, not a process.